eldabido/StepCounter/README.md

 # StepCounter
-Simple StepCounter, created with Android Studio
+Simple StepCounter, created with Android Studio on Java